oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

 appended "was a string" to the data before the value was returned to the application.

-Note outconverters are not called for NULL data values.
+Note outconverters are not called for NULL data values unless the value specified in the ``convert_nulls`` parameter was *True* when the variable was created using :meth:`Cursor.var()`.

 .. _rowfactories: